 Another main reason some foods cause intestinal gas is your body's inability to digest certain complex sugar compounds (humans don't produce the necessary alpha glactosidase enzyme necessary to digest these complex sugars called oligosaccharides).
 When these undigested compounds reach the intestines, they begin to ferment and release gas.
 Beano can help correct this problem, as it contains an enzyme that helps breakdown these complex sugars before they reach the intestines and perform their unsociable deeds.
-By adding a few drops of Beano to your first bite of food, Beano helps prevent gas formation.
+By adding a few drops of Beano to your first bite of food, you can help prevent gas formation.

 The enzyme in Beano is taken from the food grade mold Aspergillus niger.
 This may cause an allergic reaction in some individuals, especially those sensitive to molds (or mold derived products like penicillin).
 Persons who have the hereditary condition called galactosemia (the inability to convert galactose to glucose) should also avoid Beano.

-Balance Your Bacteria
+Restore and Balance Your Gut Bacteria

 When the wrong bacteria take over in your colon, they can produce foul smelling waste products and gas.
-If you want to stop your excessive gas and stomach bloat—as well as achieve optimal health—it's imperative to have a robust and healthy colonization of "good" probiotic bacteria in your bowels.
+If you want to stop your excessive gas and stomach bloat—as well as achieve optimal health—it's imperative to have a robust and healthy colonization of "good" probiotic bacteria in your gut.
 And a great, all-natural way to help grow friendly intestinal bacteria is to include more cultured and fermented foods in your diet.